Minnesota governor collapses while addressing legislators

 The Minneapolis Star Tribune said Dayton appeared to be seated upright and aware some moments afterward.

-The episode came about 40 minutes into Dayton's speech to a joint session of the state legislature, according to a statement released by his chief of staff, Scott Kendall.
+The episode came about 40 minutes into Dayton's speech to a joint session of the state legislature, according to a statement released by his chief of staff, Jaime Tincher.

-"He quickly recovered, walked out of the Capitol and turned home," Kendall said, adding that emergency medical technicians met Dayton at his home and performed a "routine check" on him there.
+"He quickly recovered, walked out of the Capitol and turned home," Tincher said, adding that emergency medical technicians met Dayton at his home and performed a "routine check" on him there.

 "He is now spending time with his son and grandson" and would present his 2017 budget to legislators on Tuesday morning as planned.